Mediatization (media): Newspapers

 Newspapers have been available since the 18th century and became more widespread in the early 20th century due to improvements in printing technology (see history of journalism).

 Four typical types of newspapers can be distinguished: popular, quality, regional, and financial newspapers.
 The popular or tabloid newspapers typically contain a high proportion of soft news, personal focus, and negative news.
 They often use sensationalism and attention-catching headlines to increase single-copy sales from newsstands and supermarkets, while quality newspapers are generally considered to have a higher quality of journalism.
-Relying more on subscription than on single copy sales, they have less need for sensationalism.
+Relying more on subscriptions than on single copy sales, they have less need for sensationalism.
 Regional newspapers have more local news, while financial newspapers have more international news of interest to their readers.

 Early newspapers were often partisan, associated with a particular political party, while today they are mostly controlled by free market forces.

 Telegraph

-The introduction of the electric telegraph in USA in the mid-19th century had a significant influence on the contents of newspapers, giving them easy access to national news.
+The introduction of the electric telegraph in the US in the mid-19th century significantly influenced the contents of newspapers, giving them easy access to national news.
 This increased voter turnout for presidential elections.

 Radio

-When radio became commonly available prior to World War II, it turned out to be an efficient medium for news, education of the public, and also for propaganda.
+When radio became commonly available, it became an efficient medium for news, education of the public, and propaganda.
 Exposure to radio programs with educational content significantly increased children's school performance.
 Campaigns about the health effects of tobacco smoking and other health issues have been effective.

 The effects of radio programs may be unintended.
-For example, soap opera programs in Africa that portrayed attractive lifestyles had an effect on people's norms and behaviors and their political preferences for redistribution of wealth.
+For example, soap opera programs in Africa that portrayed attractive lifestyles affected people's norms and behaviors and their political preferences for redistribution of wealth.

 The radio can also facilitate political activism.
 Radio stations targeting a black audience had a strong effect on political activism and participation in the civil rights movement in the southern US states in the 1960s.

 The radio could also be a strong medium for propaganda in the years before television became available.
 The Roman Catholic priest Charles Coughlin in Michigan embraced radio broadcasting when radio was a new and rapidly expanding technology during the 1920s.
-The new possibility for reaching a mass audience was initially used by Coughlin for religious sermons, but after the onset of the Great Depression, he switched to mainly voicing his controversial political opinions, which were often antisemitic and fascistic.
+Coughlin initially used the new possibility for reaching a mass audience for religious sermons, but after the onset of the Great Depression, he switched to mainly voicing his controversial political opinions, which were often antisemitic and fascistic.
 The radio was also a powerful tool for propaganda in Nazi Germany in the 1930s and during the war.
-The Nazi government facilitated the distribution of cheap radio receivers (Volksempfänger) which enabled Adolf Hitler to reach a large audience through his frequent propaganda speeches, while it was illegal for the Germans to listen to foreign radio stations.
+The Nazi government facilitated the distribution of cheap radio receivers (Volksempfänger), which enabled Adolf Hitler to reach a large audience through his frequent propaganda speeches, while it was illegal for the Germans to listen to foreign radio stations.
 In Italy, Benito Mussolini used the radio for similar propaganda speeches.